nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 The web is getting increasingly powerful forming a new era of [progressive web apps](https://developers.google.com/web/progressive-web-apps).
 They can be launched from a users desktop or home screen and obtain a similar feel as native applications.
-Through modern Web APIs you can [send push notifications](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), [connect Bluetooth devices](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API)
+Through modern web APIs you can [send push notifications](https://developer.mozilla.org/en-US/docs/Web/API/Push_API), [connect Bluetooth devices](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API)